zorgrian/docs/md/packaging_app.md

-# Packaging App
+# Packaging an App

-`Note: In order to packaging app make sure you already have androidjs-builder`
+`Note: To package an app, make sure you already have androidjs-builder`

 ## Packaging App In Debug Mode
 ```sh